SuddenlyHazel/bunchd_nfts/onboading.md

 Integrators might use these for display purposes in applications.

 For example, Bunchd might create a contract with the following:
-- Bunchd NFTs
+- Name : Bunchd NFTs
-- BCHD
+- Symbol : BCHD

+Note - once set these cannot be changed.

 ### UserId